3 Things to Expect to Experience on Your SWA Retreat: An Amiga’s Story

 After reading the previous facts, you may, like I did, have your head in your hands wondering how you could possibly make the right nutrition decisions.
 But don’t worry, it’s not all bad!
 If you do want to keep eating your crunchy, guilty pleasure snacks, you can still give yourself the green light to do so, within reason.
 If you choose to eat processed foods, turn that package over before buying and read the ingredients list.
 There are plenty of chips and other yummy snacks that don’t contain harmful seed oils!

-To learn more about all things surf + health, check out the SWA Collective platform, or listen to the Second Breakfast podcast episode with Lisa here!
+To learn more about all things surf + health, check out our online surf training platform or listen to the Second Breakfast podcast episode with Lisa here!